GaryWSmith/SensESP-Snippets/README.md

-# This contains code snippets that may or may not be included in the SEnESP project
+# This contains code snippets that may or may not be included in the SenESP project

 # ESP32AnalogInput